 Type 1 Diabetes TrialNet

-Type 1 Diabetes TrialNet, supported by the National Institutes of Health and other funding agencies, is an international consortium of researchers dedicated to the study, prevention, and early treatment of Type 1 diabetes.
-Since inception, Type 1 Diabetes TrialNet has screened over 100,000 people for Type 1 diabetes risk.
+Type 1 Diabetes TrialNet is an NIH-sponsored clinical trials network of researchers dedicated to the study, prevention, and early treatment of type 1 diabetes.
+Currently, there are 12 TrialNet locations in the US, including at the University of Florida, and over 50 affiliate sites.
+Since inception, Type 1 Diabetes TrialNet has screened over 100,000 people for disease risk.

-The UF Diabetes Institute is home to TrialNet at UF, a T1D clinical research center which oversees 17 affiliate sites.
-The mission of the University of Florida TrialNet team is to identify family members at risk, and evaluate promising new therapies to prevent, slow or reverse the progression of the disease.
-The Pathway to Prevention study offers a blood test that can identify the risk for Type 1 diabetes up to 10 years before symptoms actually appear.
-TrialNet at UF researches have screened nearly 3,500 participants in this study, with the hopes of reducing complications and helping countless others at risk for Type 1 diabetes.
-Click here to learn more.
+University of Florida TrialNet researchers seek to identify family members at risk, and evaluate promising new therapies to prevent, slow or reverse the progression of the disease.
+The Pathway to Prevention study offers a blood test that can identify the risk for type 1 diabetes up to 10 years before symptoms actually appear.
+TrialNet at UF researches have screened nearly 3,500 participants in this study, with the hopes of reducing complications and helping countless others at risk for type 1 diabetes.